trufflesuite/truffle/how-to-use.md

 # fast run a single node local chain
 $ docker run -p 12537:12537 --name cfx-node confluxchain/conflux-rust
 ```
-When this image start up, you will have 10 local gene accounts, each with 1000 CFX, you can directly use them to deploy your contract.
+When this image start up, you will have 10 local gene accounts, each with 1000 CFX, you can directly use them to deploy your contract(The accounts will be automatically unlocked).
 Note the default account password is `123456`.

 If you want use this image start a mainnet node, you can use your own Conflux config file, for example.